-- BuiltinGraphics Switch to Graphics mode and use Builtin renderer with custom ConsoleControl. - BuiltinText Switch to Text mode and use Builtin renderer with custom ConsoleControl. - SystemGraphics Switch to Graphics mode and use System renderer with custom ConsoleControl. - SystemText Switch to Text mode and use System renderer with custom ConsoleControl. - SystemGeneric Use System renderer with system ConsoleControl assuming it behaves correctly.
+• BuiltinGraphics - Switch to Graphics mode then use Builtin renderer with custom ConsoleControl.

+- BuiltinText Switch to Text mode then use Builtin renderer with custom ConsoleControl. - SystemGraphics Switch to Graphics mode then use System renderer with custom ConsoleControl. - SystemText Switch to Text mode then use System renderer with custom ConsoleControl. - SystemGeneric Use System renderer with custom a ConsoleControl protocol which passes its mode set and get operations through to system ConsoleControl when it exists.

 The use of BuiltinGraphics is straightforward.
 For most platforms, it is necessary to enable ProvideConsoleGop and set Resolution to Max.
-The BuiltinText variant is an alternative BuiltinGraphics for some very old and defective laptop firmware, which can only draw in Text mode.
+The BuiltinText variant is an alternative to BuiltinGraphics for some very old and defective laptop firmware, which can only draw in Text mode.